Recognition of Airworthiness Authorities

 4.1.1.
 One of the responsibilities delegated to the TAA under the DND/CAF Airworthiness Program (reference 3.2.a.) is to provide oversight of individuals and organizations that are performing technical airworthiness functions.
 The following sections of the Technical Airworthiness Manual (TAM) (reference 3.2.b.) describe how this responsibility is regulated for organization, or design certification, approvals that have been issued by another civil or military airworthiness authority:

-1. TAM Part 1, Chapter 4 – Assignment of Technical Airworthiness Authority describes the rules and standards for determining the acceptability of organizations that have been assigned airworthiness management roles or airworthiness functions by a regulatory authority other than the TAA.
+1. TAM Part 1, Chapter 4 – Assignment of Technical Airworthiness Authority describes the rules and standards for determining the acceptability of organizations that have been assigned airworthiness management roles or airworthiness functions by another regulatory authority.

-2. TAM Part 2, Chapter 5 – Type Design Examination (TDE) describes the rules and standards for the acceptance of work performed, and airworthiness artefacts issued, by other airworthiness authorities in relation to initial type certification or major design change approval.
+2. TAM Part 2, Chapter 5 – Type Design Examination (TDE) describes the rules and standards for the acceptance of work performed, and airworthiness artefacts issued, by another regulatory authority in relation to initial type certification or major design change approval.

 4.1.2.
 To enable the provisions of these two TAM chapters, there is a requirement to identify the other regulatory authorities that are acceptable to the TAA and detail the methodology used to establish acceptability.
 Recognition is the primary process used by the TAA for establishing acceptability of the work and artefacts of another airworthiness regulatory authority.